Francisco Tropa

 The performances accompanying the exhibition by Francisco Tropa were, in consultation with the artist, programmed and produced by Serralves’ Performative Arts Service.

-“Amo-te” ("I love you") written with a circle around the A - a direct reference to one of the most well-known anarchist symbols - is inscribed on the facade of the António Arroio Art School in Lisbon.
-Today, the phrase with its added inflection, is one of the most visible synonyms for the values that the teaching and student communities easily (and proudly) identify with.
-But that was not always the case: the inscription was originally conceived by a group of students in the late 1970s and early 1980s who engaged in various activities outside the official school programs.
+“Amo-te” ("I love you") written with a circle around the A – a direct reference to one of the most well-known anarchist symbols – is inscribed on the facade of the António Arroio Art School in Lisbon.
+Today, the phrase, with its added inflection, stands as one of the most visible synonyms for the values that the teaching and student communities proudly identify with.
+However, that was not always the case: the inscription was originally conceived by a group of students in the late 1970s and early 1980s who engaged in various activities outside the official school programs.
 Informally led by Pedro Vasconcelos (son of filmmaker António Pedro Vasconcelos), the group spray-painted “Amo-te," with the circled A on walls inside the school.
-Additionally, one night, Pedro Vasconcelos - who lived five minutes from António Arroio at the time - is said to have painted the phrase, with the same symbol, on the school's facade.
+Additionally, one night, Pedro Vasconcelos – who lived just five minutes from António Arroio at the time – reportedly painted the phrase, with the same symbol, on the school's facade.
 This action was accompanied and documented by two other group members, Miguel Cavaco and José de Almeida.
-Considered illegal by the school's board, the authors were threatened with disciplinary measures (threats that were not carried out thanks to the intervention of E.M.
-Melo e Castro, then a professor in the textile department).
-The graffiti was erased.
+Considered illegal by the school's board, the authors were threatened with disciplinary measures, though these threats that were not carried out thanks to the intervention of E.M.
+Melo e Castro, then a professor in the textile department.
+The graffiti was subsequently erased.
 Several years later, another student repainted the modified “Amo-te” on the facade.
-By then, the ethos of the school had undergone a change, thanks in large part to a unique initiative in the artistic pedagogy: the Atelier Livre (Open Studio).
-Spearheaded by the group of students responsible for “Amo-te” (and many other actions inside and outside the school) and teachers sympathetic to their desire to question the school's official curriculum - namely Pedro Morais and António Campos Rosado - the Atelier Livre was born out of the desire to create an alternative art education in Portugal.
+By then, the ethos of the school had changed substantially, largely due to a unique initiative in artistic pedagogy: the Atelier Livre (Open Studio).
+Spearheaded by the group of students responsible for “Amo-te” (and many other actions inside and outside the school) and teachers sympathetic to their desire to question the school's official curriculum – namely Pedro Morais and António Campos Rosado – the Atelier Livre emerged from of the desire to create an alternative art education in Portugal.

 serralves.pt desenvolvido por Bondhabits.
 Agência de marketing digital e desenvolvimento de websites e desenvolvimento de apps mobile